DSheirer/jmbe/README.md

 This should respond with the directory where you have installed the JDK.

+* Verify that your computer is using the correct version of the Java compiler.
+At a command prompt type:

   * **> javac -version**

 This should respond with the java version.